 You may wish to also see my related article entitled “How To Protect Yourself From Bluetooth Radiation – A Helpful Guide!“.

 A common theme we hear today is that Bluetooth is safe because it is typically a lower powered signal than regular cellphone RF Radiation.
 This is a misnomer for 2 reasons.
-First, within the RF Radiation portion of the electromagnetic spectrum, the higher the frequency, the more dangerous it is to living organisms.
+First, according to Kevin Mottus of the US Brain Tumor Association, within the RF Radiation portion of the electromagnetic spectrum, the higher the frequency, the more dangerous it is to living organisms.
 Bluetooth is a higher frequency than most cell phones.
 And second, a constant low powered RF Radiation signal is more dangerous than a more powerful short duration RF Radiation signal.
 Bluetooth emits RF Radiation constantly as long as it is on, and it is a slightly higher frequency than 4G cell service.
 (5G is a much higher frequency than Bluetooth.)

-Another false claim that is often made to say that Bluetooth RF Radiation is safe is that people say “there is no studies showing that Bluetooth is harmful to humans”.
+Another false claim that is often made is that “there is no studies showing that Bluetooth is harmful to humans”.
 People say this because there are so few studies done specifically on the “Bluetooth” signal.
 A lack of studies does not prove something is safe.
 As I mentioned above there have literally been hundreds of peer reviewed scientific studies on RF Radiation in general since the 1960’s.
 And they link RF Radiation to more ailments than just cancer.
 They also link it to DNA damage (especially in infants and fetuses), crib death, male infertility and other things.